ciyer/stockscape/analysis/text/DeLong-Shiller-Redux/DeLong-Shiller-Redux.md

 Over most 10, 15, and 20-year periods, the stock market yields positive returns.
 One of the issues DeLong raises with CAPE is that there are periods in which CAPE is low, but the market returns over 10 years are nevertheless negative.
 And the same is true for 15-year returns over certain periods as well.

-The reassuring news is that even in these periods, staying in the market longer has eventually brought real returns back into positive territory.
-But CAPE does not seem to offer insight into when a loss period is coming: these periods have occurred at across a wide range of CAPE levels, not just at CAPE >= 25.
-And in many cases, the gross returns do go back to close to the the warranted returns curve in later time horizons.
+The reassuring news is that for periods in which 10 or 15-year returns are negative, staying in the market longer has eventually brought real returns back into positive territory.
+And in many cases, the returns even go back to near the warranted returns curve in later time horizons.

 ![png](output_31_0.png)